 - When your customer prefers to physically speak to a real person before making purchasing decisions. e.g Generation X.

 - When your target market gets information from more traditional sources.
-Such as word of mouth, television, print etc. e.g Baby boomers.
+Such as word of mouth, television, or print. e.g Baby boomers.

-Let’s take an example.
-A dog walking service is trying to increase downloads of their app.
-They’ve been running a paid Facebook ad campaign to target people aged 50-60-years-olds.
-But their posts haven’t been getting many interactions.
+Let’s take a practical use case.
+A dog walking service wants to increase downloads of their app.
+They’ve been running a paid Facebook ad campaign to target people aged 50-60 years old.
+But their posts haven’t been getting much interaction.
 So they sit down and take a look at their current customer base and assess the market.

 - Products that take a lot of consideration. e.g computer software.